Alternative Text: Addressing the issues

 Part 2 | Alternative Text: Addressing the issues

-This training is good for:
+This training helps:

 Anyone who creates and manages images on documents or websites: